-Insurance Underwriters are responsible for producing policies for clients.
-This involves assessing the risk, deciding what a client will pay, how much cover they receive and finally whether it is in the company's interests to accept the risk and insure the client.
-Each Underwriter is presented with a company specific set of guidelines to aid them when acting on behalf of the company.
+Insurance Underwriters produce policies for clients.
+They are responsible for assessing risks, deciding what a client will pay, how much coverage they will receive, and finally whether it is in the company's interests to accept the risk and insure the client.
+Each Underwriter is presented with a company-specific set of guidelines to help them.

 For these roles, graduates need to be meticulous with their work.
 Candidates must possess sharp analytical skills and be able to thoroughly assess the positives and negatives of a particular policy for a specific client.
 Their communication needs to be perfect, with no room for lack of clarity in drafting policies.

 Actuarial is concerned with calculating risks and uncertainties.
 Actuaries use probabilities, maths, economics, science, and computer science to determine the extent of the risk.
 Their work affects the premiums and overall cost of a client's policy.